-- Residency.
+- Residency status.
 You must be an Australian citizen or permanent resident to apply.

-Do I have to be an Emirates Skywards member to earn Skywards points through a credit card?
+Do I have to be an Emirates Skywards member to earn Skywards Miles through a credit card?

 Can I get an additional card and would it earn miles as well?

 How do I make use of the chauffeur-driven transfer with the Emirates Citi World Mastercard?

-Purchase your Emirates flight ticket using your Emirates card, then make your booking with the Emirates reservation office a minimum of 72 hours prior to departure.
-Mileage restrictions may apply, and the maximum capacity per car is two adults, two suitcases and one carry-on bag.
+Purchase your Emirates flight ticket using your Emirates Citi World Mastercard, then make your booking with the Emirates reservation office a minimum of 72 hours prior to departure.
+Mileage restrictions may apply, and the maximum capacity per car is two adults, two suitcases and two carry-on bags.
 Extra charges may apply if a larger car or infant car seat is requested.
 This service is only available if you fly on a Emirates-operated flight number and aircraft, and excludes Trans-Tasman flights, Skywards Miles redemption tickets, travel industry tickets and group bookings.
-See the Emirates Citi World MasterCard webpage for more details.
+See the Emirates Citi World Mastercard webpage for more details.